Contact information

 Short Biography

-I am a computational biologist at the Department of Oncology and at the Wellcome Trust Centre for Human Genetics, University of Oxford, where I focus on the applications of probabilistic machine learning for the analysis of high-throughput genomic data.
-I hold a BSc in Biology and an MRes in Environmental Biology with Distinction from the University of Patras (Greece), as well as an MSc in Evolutionary and Adaptive Systems with Distinction and a PhD in Computational Neurobiology (completed under the supervision of Prof. Paul Benjamin) from the University of Sussex.
-Before moving to Oxford, I worked in the Computational Biology and Bioimaging Group (with Prof. Jianfeng Feng) at the University of Warwick, and in the Computational Genomics Group (with Prof. Julian Gough) at the University of Bristol.
-The unifying thread underlying my work has always been a keen interest in applying computational methodologies for modelling and data analysis in the Life Sciences.
+I am a computational biologist at the Oxford Molecular Diagnostics Centre (OMDC, Department of Oncology) and at the Wellcome Centre for Human Genetics (WHG), University of Oxford.
+I hold a BSc and an MRes with distinction in Biology from the University of Patras (Greece), as well as an MSc in Evolutionary and Adaptive Systems with Distinction, and a DPhil in Computational Neurobiology from the University of Sussex.
+Before moving to Oxford, I held research positions at the Universities of Warwick and Bristol.

 Book chapter

-- Vavoulis DV.
+1. Vavoulis DV.
 "Exploring Bayesian approaches to eQTL mapping through probabilistic programming", in Methods in Molecular Biology (vol. 2082), Springer, 2019

 SELECTED PUBLICATIONS